MelvinKim/react-chat-app/README.md

-# MERN-instagram-clone
+# A React chat app
-An app implementing instagram features using the MERN Stack
+A medical pager created using React